Marpa, A practical general parser: the recognizer: is correct

 The possibilities for \Vah{x} are finite, since the number of AHFA states is a constant, $\size{\Cfa}$, which depends on \Cg{}.
-Since duplicate EIM's are never added to an Earley set, the maximum size of Earley set \Vloc{i} is therefore
+Since duplicate \type{EIM}'s are never added to an Earley set, the maximum size of Earley set \Vloc{i} is therefore

 \end{proof}